trimm-trabb/Weather-Forecasting-Model-With-Streamlit/README.md

 Python: Backend language for data processing and machine learning model handling.

-Folium: Map integration for location selection.

 Pandas: Data manipulation and handling.

 scikit-learn: Machine learning model for predicting rain.

 Joblib: Used for saving and loading the machine learning model.
 This ensures efficient storage and retrieval of the trained model, enabling quick predictions based on user input.

+Folium: Map integration for location selection.

+BeautifulSoup: Web scraping and extracting data from HTML, used for weather data gathering.

 ## Dataset
 The app uses a historical weather dataset that contains daily weather observations from various locations across Australia (https://www.kaggle.com/datasets/jsphyg/weather-dataset-rattle-package)